globalbioticinteractions/ncbi-virus/README.md

 To be made available through http://globalbioticinteractions.org .

-Note that, for now, only Coronaviridae are included.
+Note that, for now, only Coronaviridae with non-human hosts are included.
+See https://github.com/globalbioticinteractions/ncbi-virus/issues/1 for motivation.